Next to Itai, who was downright hostile,

 she was the one whom I held responsible.

-"If you could not cope with it, you could have told me so.
+it, you could have told me so.

 Especially since you knew, this visitor would be coming."